Baluf/anchor/README.md

 ```

-- API :two: that set a specific cell’s value in a specific sheet.<br> Example for json to be sent **(please add header of Content-Type: application/json)**:
+- API 2️⃣ that set a specific cell’s value in a specific sheet.<br> Example for json to be sent **(please add header of Content-Type: application/json)**:
  ```json
 {
     "column": "A",